pavzari/readerlet/README.md

     readerlet --help

-The `readerlet send` packages content as EPUB file and sends it to your Kindle.
+The `readerlet send` packages web content as EPUB file and sends it to your Kindle.
 You must first authorize the application with `readerlet kindle-login`.
 This feature stores credentials locally.

     readerlet kindle-login
     readerlet send <url>

+To send local file instead:

+    readerlet send <path/to/local/file>

 The `extract` command extracts content from URL and outputs an EPUB file to specified directory if used with `-e` flag: